MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-migrate-iphone-for-work.md

 ---
 # required metadata

-title: Migrate to a new iPhone for work or school | Microsoft Intune
+title: Migrate to a new iPhone for work | Microsoft Intune
 titlesuffix: Microsoft Intune
 description: Learn how to transfer your work access from an old iPhone to a new iPhone.
 keywords: